Nafees10/qscript/spec/bytecode.md

 ---

-### Format for instruciton arguments:
+### Format for instruction arguments:
 These do not apply to the jump instruction.
-The jump instruction has just one argument, the name of the "jump point", without any quotation marks, or the `s` before quotation marks
+The jump instruction has just one argument, the name of the "jump point", without any quotation marks, or the `s` before quotation marks.

 * string:		`s"%STRING%"`
 * double:		`d%DOUBLE%`
 * integer:		`i%INTEGER%`